Separating the ObamaCare Facts from the ObamaCare Myths

 The Facts on the ObamaCare Chip Myth

-The quoted part of the law is about better data collecting for the purposes of improving the quality of medical devices.
+The quoted part of the law is about better data collecting for improving the quality of medical devices.
 The devices described in paragraph (1) are referring to class II devices which include both life support devices as well as RFID chips.
-There is no mandate about the insertion of any type of class II device.
+There is no mandate about the insertion of any class II device.

-The only time “CHIP” in mentioned in the 2,000 plus page bill is as an acronym for “Children’s Health Insurance Plan”.
-CHIP provides funds to states in order to cover children in families that do not qualify for Medicaid, but still have modest incomes.
+The only time “CHIP” in mentioned in the 2,000 plus page bill is an acronym for “Children’s Health Insurance Plan.”
+CHIP provides funds to states in order to cover children in families that do not qualify for Medicaid but still have modest incomes.
 CHIP provides insurance to more than 5 million kids.
-It’s part of ObamaCare helping to ensure that all Children have health coverage.
+It’s part of ObamaCare helping to ensure that all children have health coverage.

 ObamaCare Myth: ObamaCare Forces Abortions and Contraceptives

 ObamaCare gives religious institutions an opt-out for providing specific women’s health services (it has also granted waivers to some businesses).
 Also, contraception coverage is not required by health care companies or exchange commissioners.
-Although federal funding does go towards women’s services and education, it doesn’t force anyone to do anything in regards to these services.
+Although federal funding does go towards women’s services and education, it doesn’t force anyone to do anything regarding these services.